Ma and Pa Kettle: The Egg and I

 Ma and Pa Kettle first appeared in supporting roles as neighbors in The Egg and I, starring Fred MacMurray and Claudette Colbert as a refined city couple who move to a rural chicken farm.
 Marjorie Main, a veteran character actress, played a hardy country woman in dozens of films, so was a natural for the role of Ma Kettle.
 Main was nominated for the Academy Award for Best Supporting Actress.

 Ma and Pa Kettle series

-After the success of The Egg and I, Percy Kilbride and she starred in their own series of Ma and Pa Kettle movies, which became box-office bonanzas for Universal Pictures, having earned an estimated $35 million for the entire series.
+After the success of The Egg and I, Marjorie Main and Percy Kilbride starred in their own series of Ma and Pa Kettle movies, which became box-office bonanzas for Universal Pictures, having earned an estimated $35 million for the entire series.

-Kilbride retired after making Ma and Pa Kettle at Home (although Waikiki was released last), primarily from boredom with the character, as well as health concerns.